SteinsFu/blackwindows-chrome-extension/README.md

-# Black Windows Chrome extension
+# Black Windows Chrome Extension

-This is a simple chrome extension that opens black fullscreen windows on other monitors.
+A Chrome extension that opens black fullscreen windows on all monitors except the current one.

-How to load locally (Chrome/Edge):
+## How to Install

-1. Open Chrome and go to chrome://extensions
+1. Open Chrome and go to `chrome://extensions`
-2. Enable "Developer mode" (top-right)
+2. Enable "Developer mode" (toggle in top-right corner)
 3. Click "Load unpacked" and select this folder:
    ```
    path/to/blackwindows-chrome-extension
    ```
+4. The extension icon will appear in your toolbar

+## How to Use

-4. Click the extension icon — the extension will open three small black popup windows.
+Click the extension icon to open a popup with two buttons:
+- **Open Black Windows**: Closes any existing black windows, then opens fullscreen black windows on all monitors except the one you're currently using
+- **Close Black Windows**: Closes all black windows

+## Features

+- **Auto-detection**: Automatically detects all connected monitors and opens one black window per monitor (excluding the current one)
+- **Auto-close on startup**: Black windows are automatically closed when Chrome starts up, preventing them from being restored after PC restart
+- **Smart window management**: Opening black windows automatically closes any existing ones first

-Files of interest:
+## Files

-- `manifest.json` — manifest v3 entry; uses a background service worker to handle clicks
+- `manifest.json` — Manifest v3 configuration
-- `background.js` — service worker that opens three `black.html` windows
+- `background.js` — Service worker that manages black windows across monitors
-- `black.html` / `black.css` — page that renders a full-black window
+- `black.html` — Simple page that displays a black fullscreen window
-- `popup.html` / `popup.css` / `popup.js` — previous popup UI (kept in the repo but no longer used)
+- `popup.html` / `popup.css` / `popup.js` — Popup UI for controlling the extension

-Notes:

-- Permission `windows` is required to create new browser windows.
-If you want different sizes or types (e.g., `normal` instead of `popup`), I can change the settings in `background.js`.
-- I left the original popup files in place in case you want to revert or use them in another action.
+- `icon.png` — Extension icon

+## Permissions

+- `windows` — Required to create and manage browser windows
+- `system.display` — Required to detect monitor configuration and positions